Judgment Debt

 Once your creditor obtains a judgment against you, your creditor can attach your wages through Wage Garnishment, attach your bank account through a Bank Levy, place a lien against your home or rental property, and even ask the Sheriff to seize your car and sell it to pay off the judgment, among other collection remedies.

 California judgment collection law is very judgment creditor friendly.
-It means in California State Court collection proceedings your creditor has the upper hand.
+This means that in California State Court collection proceedings your creditor has the upper hand.
 Bankruptcy Court, by contrast, is much more judgment debtor friendly.
-You will have more rights and protections under the shield of the San Diego Bankruptcy Court.
+You will have more rights and protections under the shield of the debtor-friendly Court.

-If your judgment creditor has already begun enforcing its judgment through a wage garnishment, filing bankruptcy will still eliminate the judgment and stop the wage garnishment.
-Once you file bankruptcy, the bankruptcy stay stops the garnishment and your earnings are paid directly to you.
+If your creditor has already begun enforcing its judgment through a wage garnishment, filing a Chapter 7 or Chapter 13 case will still eliminate the debt, wipe out the judgment, and stop the wage garnishment from proceeding any further.
+Once you file your case, an automatic bankruptcy stay immediately stops the wage garnishment and your earnings are restored and you will receive your full paycheck again.

-If your creditor has obtained a judgment against you and levied upon your bank account through a bank levy, filing bankruptcy will stop any future bank levies.
-Upon filing bankruptcy an automatic bankruptcy stay goes into effect and the levy will be stopped.
+If your creditor has levied upon your bank account and frozen your bank account funds through a bank levy, filing a Chapter 7 or Chapter 13 case will stop any future bank levy from occurring.
+Upon the filing of your case, the bankruptcy stay goes into effect and no future levies can occur, unless the creditor holds a nondischargeable debt that cannot be eliminated in bankruptcy.

 What will Happen to the Judgment?

-Assuming that you did not commit was no fraud or other similar misconduct, then in most cases when you file bankruptcy judgment debt owing before bankruptcy is eliminated by your bankruptcy discharge and the Discharge Injunction prohibits your judgment creditor from attempting to collect the judgment debt.
+Assuming that you did not commit was no fraud or other similar misconduct, then in most cases when you file bankruptcy, judgment debt owing before bankruptcy is eliminated by your discharge and the Discharge Injunction prohibits your judgment creditor from attempting to collect the judgment debt.

 If there was fraud or similar misconduct involved, then your creditor has a set period of time in which it can file an Adversary Complaint (a lawsuit in Bankruptcy Court) objecting to the discharge of the Judgment.